anovik/SmartCommander/README.md

 ## How to build

-Please make sure you have .NET 8 SDK (or later) installed.
+Please make sure you have .NET 10 SDK installed.
 ```
 dotnet build src --configuration Release
 ```

 ## Main features

 - Configurable interface (you can fully manage panels, columns, operations, themes, etc.)